 #1: Sharing the Road with Boys contains writing by Elly about sexist encounters in cycling and what to do about it.
 Out of print, but there’s an ebook.

 #2: Revolutions Every Damn Day includes multiple contributors’ accounts of cyclists at work, including an interview with the owner of Sugar Wheelworks (formerly Epic Wheelworks).
 Out of print, but again—we made an ebook.

 #3: Unsung Heroes: Featuring admirable cycling women, including an interview with the wonderful late Marilyn “Tweety” Hayward.
-Just a few copies left.
+Out of print!

 #4: Sexy on the Inside is the story of the Sprockettes, the world’s first all-women mini-bicycle dance troupe, and also about different feminisms.
-Still in print.
+Out of print.

 #5: Our Bodies, Our Bikes featured different contributors writing about topics from body image to pregnancy to menstruation to injury to fitness.
 The zine is out of print, but we have since published a book by the same name, co-edited with April Streeter, featuring some of the same content and much more.